0x484558/0x484558.github.io/posts/cybersec1.md

 ## Conclusion

 This post establishes the foundational concepts of cybersecurity and context for further exploration of the topic for the reader.
 We began with the essential ontology and strategic objectives defined by the CIA triad, and examined the formal assurance framework of the Common Criteria, as well as practical, risk-based guidance of the OWASP Top 10.

+It is important to understand that the primary goal of Information Security Management program is not just to implement technology; it is to create a framework that manages risks and ensures that all security activities - from source code to server configuration.
+Technological means are all about _tactics_, but they should be applied in a way that aligns with the _strategy_.